Resources for Transfer Student Seminar Instructors

 2) Face-to-face library session (step 1 above)

-Due to staffing shortages, there will be no face-to-face library instruction sessions this semester.
+There is no longer face-to-face information literacy instruction for Transfer Seminar (UNI 201).
 Please refer to the list of supplemental offerings at the bottom of this page for other opportunities to connect your students with the library and librarians.

 3) Library assignment: Research reflection (step 4 above)

-A homework assignment ("Randall Library Module 4" in Canvas) that asks students to reflect critically on their research process for their "Major and Career Research."
+A homework assignment that asks students to reflect critically on their research process for their "Major and Career Research."
 After completing this reflection, students will be cognizant of...

 - which search tools, search strategies, and types of sources they used and why.